-That’s because, for best results, our AI will attempt to detect the entirety of the actor’s body in clear view of a full frame within the first five seconds of your video.
-It does so to establish a clear and confident baseline signal from which it can better interpret the motion that follows.
+For best results, our AI will try to establish a clear and confident baseline signal from which it can interpret the motion that follows.
+To do that, it needs to detect the entirety of the actor’s body in clear view of a full frame within the first five seconds of your video.

-- Do this: make sure the actor starts the scene, from the first frame onwards, in a T-pose facing, and in full view of, the camera, at the center of the scene (stage), with the entirety of the body visible and feet firmly planted on the floor, for 1 – 2 seconds.
+Therefore, within the first 5 seconds of your video, make sure the actor strikes a T-pose facing, and in full view of, the camera, at the center of the scene (stage), with the entirety of the body visible and feet firmly planted on the floor, for 1 – 2 seconds.

 - Step-by-step (SbS) processing: The Studio app already comes with a mandatory five-second countdown to assist you in finding the best position before the Studio app starts recording your video for SbS processing.
 Make sure the actor stands in a solid T-pose by the time the Studio app has completed the countdown and starts recording.